jonathanlermitage/simple-backup-go/README.md

 simple-backup-go.exe -password=foo -targetFolder=D:\data\my_backups -configFile=C:\Users\jonathan\backup-config.json -taskNamesToExecute="Foobar2000 playlists,Stardew Valley profile and saves"
 ```

 It will generate 7zip archive files in the target folder.
-Archive files look like this: `the_source_folder_path YYYYMMDD hhmmss.7z`, pex example `C_Projects 20220819 201536.7z`.
+Archive files look like this: `the_source_folder_path YYYYMMDD hhmmss.7z`, per example `C_Projects 20220819 201536.7z`.
 Compression is set to _Fast_ (`-mx3` 7zip parameter) and it should compress files open for writing (`-ssw` 7zip parameter).

 Tip: you may want to start the program in a new tab on Windows Terminal (`wt`) instead of the classical CMD console (which doesn't render emojis correctly).
 Please use a command like this: `wt -w 0 nt C:\theAbsolutePathOf\simple-backup-go.exe ...arguments...`, otherwise you may see an error when Windows Terminal is already opened.
 See the [Windows Terminal documentation](https://docs.microsoft.com/en-us/windows/terminal/command-line-arguments?tabs=windows#open-a-new-profile-instance).